eminerc/flare-site/README.md

 # Flare Website

-Professional quality mobile photography using diffusion models to produce higher quality images.
+Professional looking mobile photography using diffusion models to enhance composition and quality.